preciousg10/broken-wheels/README.md

-# Broken Wheels — Obstacle Course Robot (Team 39)
+# Broken Wheels: Obstacle Course Robot (Team 39)

 An Arduino-powered autonomous robot that races through a line-following obstacle course as fast as possible.
+Built at **UTRAHacks**, Canada's biggest robotics hackathon, where our team won the **Communication Award**.

 - **Hardware:** Arduino R4 UNO Minima · two DC motors via an H-bridge · IR line sensors · a color sensor for start/finish detection.